 Webinars are one of the best ways to nurture and gather leads for your products.
 The way you present your offering to your audience will determine how they perceive your product.

-Salesforce, Leadpages, SEO Moz and many other SaaS-based companies use webinars to enrol clients into their products.
+Salesforce, Leadpages, SEO Moz and many other SaaS-based companies use webinars to enrol clients into their products and market their software.
 They offer value to their customers by educating them about how they can solve their problems better and then offering their products that do the same but more effectively and efficiently.

 Being a freelancer, you need to position yourself as an expert to gain the customer’s trust.
 You have a higher chance of convincing someone to use your service when they see and hear you talk.